Data protection

 Website: https://www.dsb.gv.at/

-We want to expressly point out, that according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-Data processing by US services (such as Google Analytics) may result in data processing and retention without the data having undergone anonymisation processes.
-Furthermore, US government authorities may be able to access individual data.
-The collected data may also get linked to data from other services of the same provider, should you have a user account with the respective provider.
-We try to use server locations within the EU, whenever this is offered and possible.
+We explicitly point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+Data processing by US services (such as Google Analytics) may result in data not being processed and stored anonymously.
+Furthermore, US government authorities may have access to individual data.
+Additionally, collected data may be linked with data from other services of the same provider, if you have a corresponding user account.
+We try to use server locations within the EU whenever possible, if offered.

-In order to protect personal data, we have implemented both technical and organisational measures.
-We encrypt or pseudonymise personal data wherever this is possible.
-Thus, we make it as difficult as we can for third parties to extract personal information from our data.
+To protect personal data, we have implemented both technical and organizational measures.
+Where possible, we encrypt or pseudonymize personal data.
+This makes it as difficult as possible for third parties to draw personal information from our data.

-Article 25 of the GDPR refers to “data protection by technical design and by data protection-friendly default” which means that both software (e.g. forms) and hardware (e.g. access to server rooms) appropriate safeguards and security measures shall always be placed.
-If applicable, we will outline the specific measures below.
+Art.
+25 GDPR refers to "data protection by design and by default" and means that one always considers security in both software (e.g., forms) and hardware (e.g., access to the server room) and implements appropriate measures.
+Below, we will address specific measures if necessary.

 TLS encryption with https

-If you contact us and communicate with us via phone, email or online form, your personal data may be processed.
+When you contact us and communicate via phone, email, or online form, it may involve the processing of personal data.

-The data will be processed for handling and processing your request and for the related business transaction.
-The data is stored for this period of time or for as long as is legally required.
+The data is processed for the handling and processing of your inquiry and the related business transaction.
+The data will be stored as long as necessary or as long as required by law.

 Affected persons

-The above-mentioned processes affect all those who seek contact with us via the communication channels we provide.
+All those affected are those who seek contact with us through the communication channels we provide.

-When you call us, the call data is stored in a pseudonymised form on the respective terminal device, as well as by the telecommunications provider that is being used.
-In addition, data such as your name and telephone number may be sent via email and stored for answering your inquiries.
-The data will be erased as soon as the business case has ended and the legal requirements allow for its erasure.
+When you call us, the call data is pseudonymized and stored on the respective device and with the telecommunications provider used.
+Additionally, data such as name and phone number may be sent via email afterwards and stored for responding to inquiries.
+The data will be deleted as soon as the business case is completed and legal requirements allow.

-If you communicate with us via email, your data is stored on the respective terminal device (computer, laptop, smartphone, …) as well as on the email server.
-The data will be deleted as soon as the business case has ended and the legal requirements allow for its erasure.
+When you communicate with us via email, data may be stored on the respective device (computer, laptop, smartphone,…) and data is stored on the email server.
+The data will be deleted as soon as the business case is completed and legal requirements allow.

 Online forms

-If you communicate with us using an online form, your data is stored on our web server and, if necessary, forwarded to our email address.
-The data will be erased as soon as the business case has ended and the legal requirements allow for its erasure.
+When you communicate with us via online form, data is stored on our web server and may be forwarded to an email address of ours.
+The data will be deleted as soon as the business case is completed and legal requirements allow.

-Data processing is based on the following legal bases:
+The processing of data is based on the following legal grounds:

 Cookies